thefrontside/effection/website/docs/guides/lifecycle.md

 rejected due to an error.

 Imagine that we're doing something with an HTTP server, and we're using node's `createServer` function.
-In order to properly clean up afer ourselves, we should call `close()` on the server when we're done.
+In order to properly clean up after ourselves, we should call `close()` on the server when we're done.

 Using Effection and `try/finally`, we could do something like this: